 Create a Family Self-Care PlanPrint Page

 Self-care is for everyone.
 Simply put, self-care is the practice of taking actions to improve health… both physically and emotionally.
 Kids and adults need time to refresh, recharge and unwind from work, school, and current events.
-While it’s important to focus on self-care individually, it is also important to prioritize as a family to support healthy communication and a better understanding for how to support our loved ones.
+While it is important to focus on self-care individually, it’s also important to prioritize as a family to support healthy communication and a better understanding for how to support our loved ones.

-A few simple steps and a family brainstorm is all it takes to make self-care a priority at home.
+A few simple steps and a family brainstorm are all it takes to make self-care a priority at home.
 Get creative and modify as needed over time.

 - Create a water tracker to support hydration and encourage healthy swaps to sugary drinks.
 Idea: Test out new water infusions with fruits and herbs.